msupply-foundation/conforma-web-app/docs/internal/Level-1+-Reviews-and-Changes-Requested.md

 ## Submitting back to Applicant

-When a upper level reviewer disagrees with some decision on lower level it needs to be changed by lower level on a new review.
+When an upper level reviewer disagrees with some decision on a lower level it needs to be changed by the lower level reviewer on a new review.

 The consolidation **needs to happen again and be in agreement** so it can be send to Applicant (with Reviewer Level 1 comments) in the form of `LOQ (List of Questions)`.